8 Most Common Power Wheelchair or Electric Scooter Repairs

 Over time, the gears, brushes, bearings and brake discs will wear out.
 How can you tell?
 If you start to hear “funny” noises coming from underneath your chair, like a grinding or whistling noise, chances are a motor or motors replacement is in your near future.

 If your electric wheelchair is starting to pull to one side, that means one motor is starting to go bad, and the other motor is working twice as hard to compensate, hence the noticeable change of direction when driving.
-New electric wheelchair motors can be priced well over a thousand dollars for the pair, but you will be able to get refurbished motors from us for just a fraction of that cost.
+New electric wheelchair motors can be priced well over a thousand dollars for the pair, but you will be able to get refurbished motors for mobility equipment from us for just a fraction of that cost.

 5. Cosmetic Damage

 Besides tires, arm pads, leg rests, calf pads, seat cushions, seat backs, head rests, cover shrouds and other small parts and accessories are the most susceptible to cosmetic wear and tear, specifically dings, dents, scratches, rips, tears, etc.

 A ripped arm pad not only looks unappealing, but it can also cause cuts and bruising to the skin -- not good!
 Head rests will eventually lose some of their comfort as the padding starts to wear down, same can be said for the cushions and back rests.

 6. Battery/ Battery Charger Replacement